 All of the above objectives set out for the establishment of this field planting were completed.
 Land preparation, fencing, irrigation, planting and weed control were all accomplished in a timely manner to meet the initial planting date of July 12, 2010 (Figure 1).
-Plans are in progress to complete the planting of the second phase of this project, also in a timely manner.
+The second phase of the planting, including grafted transgenics was completed May 17, 2011 (Figure 2).